 If your lawn is larger than 150sq-m, we think rake scarification is probably going to be a little back-breaking.

-When scarifying mechanically, you can choose between an electrically-driven or a petrol scarifier.
+When scarifying your lawn mechanically, you can choose between an electrically-driven or a petrol scarifier.
 We recommend a petrol-driven scarifier for larger lawns (unless you have lots of extension power cables!).
 Petrol-driven machines are often more powerful – if you have lots of moss to remove, petrol is a good choice.

 A scarifier is expensive to buy, especially if you need it just once a year, so we recommend hiring one.
 Get in touch with your local garden centre or DIY store – they may have machines to hire.
 Alternatively, Google “scarifying machines to hire near me” for your nearest garden machine specialist.

 You can hire a scarifier for around £40 a day.
 However, the job is unlikely to take all day, so find out if your neighbour wants to use it as well and split the cost!

 Scarifying your lawn by hand is the most labour-intensive option, but – for smaller gardens – it’s quite a satisfying garden task.

 How do I scarify my lawn?

 Use our step-by-step guide to find out the correct technique, or watch the video below (or subscribe to the MOOWY YouTube channel for regular tips and tricks for beautiful lawns).